Office of the Superintendent of Financial Institutions

 The Appointed Actuary should disclose any investigation of a reinsurer's credit risk.
 Any provisions held for this contingency should be disclosed.

-The amounts of reinsurance asset credit taken across all lines of business must be aggregated by reinsurance company.
-The resulting ten largest reinsurers, based on credit taken in reinsurance assets, ceded outstanding claims and other amounts owed, must be disclosed in the form of a table.
+The amounts of reinsurance recoverables credit taken across all lines of business must be aggregated by reinsurance company.
+The resulting ten largest reinsurers, based on credit taken in reinsurance recoverables, ceded outstanding claims and other amounts owed, must be disclosed in the form of a table.
 The amounts owed should include amounts held as assets.
 This disclosure is expected to be done by product type.
 This top-ten list must be assembled by company groups, and not by individual subsidiaries of a reinsurance conglomerate.

 The following is a sample of a table showing this disclosure.